 Tip 3) Flues and installation

-Chimneys should be swept annually or bi-annually as a minimum to ensure that the risk of chimney fires is kept to a minimum and to ensure good function of your flue system (which reduces the risk of carbon monoxide poisoning).
+Chimneys should be swept at least once or twice a year.
+This is to minimize the risk of chimney fires and ensure optimal flue system performance.
+This will reduce the risk of carbon monoxide poisoning.
 If you need a good sweep give us a call (Cape Town only).

 Check your joins and seams in your flue system – especially in your attic/loft space where they are not visible.
 Leaks on the flue system could lead to Carbon Monoxide hazards for your family.

 If you have a single-lined flue system penetrating your roof, you will need to check your weatherproofing annually.
-Ascertain what has been used by your installer and most of the time you will be able to purchase a proprietary brand equivalent to paint over the existing seal.
+Determine the materials used by your installer.
+Most of the time, you can find a proprietary brand equivalent to paint over the existing seal.
 There is nothing more demoralizing than water running down your flue pipe in the wet season!

-While in the loft space, check any insulation material used by the installer to ensure that it is still in place and has not become dislodge by vermin or birds – you would be surprised what mice will make nests out of!
+While in the loft space, check any insulation material used by the installer.
+Check to ensure that it is still in place and has not become dislodge by vermin or birds.
+You would be surprised what mice will make nests out of!